 Spanning over four generations, Simon Stranger skillfully constructs a story consisting of the most beautiful and painful elements of human life in this epic and ambitious novel, pieces that when put together also becomes the history of his own family.

-Winner of the 2018 Booksellers’ Prize and the 2018 Riksmål Prize and the 2018 Book Blogger’s Prize for best fiction
+Winner of the 2018 Booksellers’ Prize, the 2018 Riksmål Prize and the 2018 Book Blogger’s Prize for best fiction

 “a compulsive twist on familiar stories from WW2 (…) told in a prose that glows and sparkles”Dagbladet, 6 out of 6 stars